nv-morpheus/MRC/docs/quickstart/README.md

 # Python Quickstart

 To get started with the SRF Python Runtime, there are several examples located in the `quickstart/python/python/srf_qs_python` directory.
 These examples are organized into separate folders each showing a different topic.
-Each example directory has a name with the format, `exXX_${EXAMPLE_NAME}`, where `XX` represents the example number (in increasing difficulty) and `${EXAMPLE_NAME}` is the example name.
+Each example directory has a name with the format, `ex##_${EXAMPLE_NAME}`, where `XX` represents the example number (in increasing difficulty) and `${EXAMPLE_NAME}` is the example name.
 Below is a list of the available examples and a brief description:

 | #      | Name | Description |
 | ----------- | ----------- | --- |